 In 2015, more than 300 people in New Hampshire died as a result of drug overdose, the majority of which have been related to opioids.
 This crisis includes heroin, street fentanyl, other illicit opioids, and misuse of prescription drugs.

-In response to the opioid crisis in New Hampshire, the state has created the Anyone.
+In response to the opioid crisis in New Hampshire, the state created the Anyone.
 Anytime.
-Campaign to educate the public and professionals about addiction, emergency overdose medication and accessibility to support services for those experiencing opioid addiction.
-This campaign is designed to help anyone affected by this crisis including: people experiencing addiction; parents, family and friends of those experiencing addiction; and health care, safety, and other system staff working with people who may be experiencing addiction.
+NH.™ campaign to educate the public and professionals about addiction, emergency overdose medication and accessibility to support services for those experiencing opioid addiction.
+This campaign was designed to help anyone affected by this crisis including: people experiencing addiction; parents, family and friends of those experiencing addiction; and health care, safety, and other system staff working with people who may be experiencing addiction.

 Naloxone (Narcan) is an opiate antidote.
 When a person is overdosing on an opioid (e.g. heroin, fentanyl, prescription pain pills like morphine, codeine, oxycodone, methadone and Vicodin, etc.), breathing can slow down or stop and it can be very hard to wake them from this state.
 Naloxone is a prescription medicine that blocks the effects of opioids and reverses an overdose; providing a window of opportunity to save a life.
 If you suspect an opioid drug overdose, call 911, start rescue breathing, administer naloxone, and wait for emergency responders to arrive.